 Sole physical custody orders varied.
 Across the three projects, at intake, 23% of Shriver clients had sole physical custody of the child and 66% wanted it.
 At resolution, 38% of clients were awarded sole physical custody.
 In contrast, at intake, 25% of opposing parties had sole physical custody and 54% wanted it.
 At resolution, 30% of opposing parties were awarded sole physical custody.
 These proportions varied by project, likely due to the differences in client populations across the sites.
 Among Los Angeles cases, 55% ended with the Shriver client awarded sole physical custody and 16% with the opposing party obtaining sole custody.
 Among San Diego cases, 40% ended with the Shriver client awarded sole physical custody and 30% with the opposing party awarded sole physical custody.
-In San Francisco, where a smaller proportion of Shriver clients were seeking to gain sole custody, 23% of cases ended with the Shriver client awarded sole physical custody and 43% with the opposing party awarded sole physical custody.
+In San Francisco, where a smaller proportion of Shriver clients were seeking to gain sole custody, 23% of cases ended with the Shriver client awarded sole physical custody.